glacierx/RTP/README.md

 - CTP development team for the original C++ SDK
 - Rust FFI community for guidance and tools
 - Contributors who helped make this project possible
+- Author of the project [ctp-rs](https://github.com/WiSaGaN/ctp-rs).
+(This project is the cornerstone of CTP migrations in the world of RustLang helped a lot of people.
+It is archived and read only, hopefully the author is rich enough to retire)
 ---

 *Note: This is an unofficial Rust binding.
 CTP is a trademark of Shanghai Futures Exchange.*